sub77-mtk/android_device_Terra_TERRA803/README.md

 ----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---

-This is a device tree for Terra Redmi_1s_TD(TERRA803) which is based on MT6582 SoC.
+This is a device tree for terra Redmi_1s_TD(terrapad803) which is based on MT6582 SoC.
 Powered by ferhung.
 # Build

 * init